TDSoftware/subidentity-webapp/docs/Tutorial.md

 ## Chain Selection
 ![Search Bar](./assets/searchBar.png)

 As seen in the picture above, by default you can choose between Polkadot, Kusama and Westend to search for identities.
-Alternatively you can add a custom node, as described in [in the next chapter](#customNode) Select the chain you want to search identities on from the dropdown menu.
+Alternatively, you can add a custom node, as described in [in the next chapter](#customNode) Select the chain you want to search identities on from the dropdown menu.

 ℹ️ If a chain doesn't implement the identity pallet an error will be displayed when the chain is chosen from the dropdown.

 ## <a id="customNode"></a> Custom node

-To add a custom node you need to click on the "+ Custom Node" button in the search bar, as seen in the screenshot above.
+To add a custom node, you need to click on the "+ Custom Node" button in the search bar, as seen in the screenshot above.
 The following modal will open:

 ![add custom node](./assets/addCustomNode.png)